petergeoghegan/pg_hexedit/README.md

 ## Direct invocation

+Invoking pg_hexedit directly (not using convenience scripts) is useful when you want to work on a copy of the database that is not under the control of a running PostgreSQL server, or when a psql connection to the running PostgreSQL server cannot be established.  pg_hexedit should have stdout redirected to a file.  wxHexEditor will automatically open tags for a target file when it is opened and a tag file is found in the same directory (provided the tag file has the same name as the target file with a ".tags" extension postfixed).
+Alternatively, tags can be directly imported once wxHexEditor has opened a file.

 pg_hexedit retains a minority of the flags that appear in pg_filedump.
 Usage:

 ```shell
   pg_hexedit [options] file
 ```

+The `-D` flag can be used to decode tuples.
+The flag should be followed by a tuple descriptor string in pg_hexedit's "attrlist" format.
+Decoding allows pg_hexedit to generate distinct tags for each user attribute/column value in each tuple, rather than just creating a single tag for all column data within each tuple.
+The attrlist format consists of a list with an entry for each pg_attribute entry's attlen, attname, and attalign, which should be specified
+as:

+`-D 'attlen,attname,attalign,attlen,attname,attalign,...'`

+Each attribute's triple of metadata should appear in pg_attribute.attnum order.
+The convenience scripts use an SQL query to form the string.
+The attrlist SQL query will produce a correct `-D` argument when run against a relation with the same schema as the target relation/file, even when run against an unrelated PostgreSQL installation, provided a compatible CPU architecture is used.
+Note that dropped columns need to be represented in the attrlist string.
+Elements that contain whitespace or comma characters can be parsed as a single element by appearing within double quotes.
+It's good practice to use single quotes for the attrlist argument as a whole.

-Three new flags, `-x`, `-l`, and `-z`, have been added (they do not appear in pg_filedump).
-See `pg_hexedit -h` for details of all available options.
+See `pg_hexedit -h` for full details of all available options.

-Invoking pg_hexedit directly (not using convenience scripts) is useful when you want to work on a copy of the database that is not under the control of a running PostgreSQL server, or when a psql connection to the running PostgreSQL server cannot be established.  wxHexEditor will automatically open tags for a target file when it is opened, provided the tag file has the same name as the target file with a ".tags" extension postfixed (the convenience scripts rely on this).
-Alternatively, tags can be directly imported once wxHexEditor has opened a file.

 ### Determining catalog relation file mappings without a database connection